keniasousa/keniasousa.github.io/_posts/2025-08-04-agentic-ai-process.md

 # What Is Agentic AI?

 My interest for generative Artificial Intelligence (AI) keeps growing.
 But as I go deeper, I find myself drawn to [Agentic AI] [ibm-agentic-ai]{:target="_blank"}.
-This shift raises a few questions, such as what is the dfiiference between generative AI and Agentic AI?
+This shift raises a few questions, such as what is the difference between generative AI and Agentic AI?
 And how can process engineering help us understand, structure, and design smart autonomous systems?

 A plain LLM agent operates in a reactive mode.
 It waits for a prompt and then processes it using its language capabilities.
 Their memory is limited to the current interaction.
 Here, you can think of when you ask a Large Language Model (LLM) chatbot, such as ChatGPT a question.

-Moving towards more advanced LLM-based systems, agents leverage the LLM for different sub-tasks, they often operate in response to an initial user prompt and follow a predefined sequence of operations.
-Here, you can use a LLM-based solution that acts as an intelligent interface, translates a human request and finds relevant information from a knwoledge base.
+Moving towards more advanced LLM-based systems, agents leverage the LLM for different sub-tasks.
+They often operate in response to an initial user prompt and follow a predefined sequence of operations.
+Here, you can use an LLM-based solution that acts as an intelligent interface, translates a human request and finds relevant information from a knowledge base.

 A [true agentic AI system] [acm-agentic-ai]{:target="_blank"} is designed to understand a high-level goal and independently plan and execute multi-step actions, utilize a diverse set of tools, and adapt its approach based on the outcomes, all aimed at achieving that overarching objective with minimal human intervention.